 Advantages of Robotic Cystectomy

 The normal cystectomy lasts about 3-6 hours; the recovery is painful and requires a hospital stay of 5 to 12 days.

 There is less blood loss and need for transfusions with robotic cystectomy than with radical cystectomy.
 Less need for pain medications, better manipulation, and nerve bundles essential for sexual function can be preserved.

 In addition, the surgical incision is smaller than in conventional surgery.

 Care after the procedure

-In the hospital, you may need to stay in the intensive care unit.
+You may need to stay in the intensive care unit in the hospital.
 A tube is usually connected that runs from your nose to your stomach, and you will receive fluids through an IV.

-If a urine bag was attached during surgery, the patient will be taught how to dispose of urine.
+If a urine bag were attached during surgery, the patient would be taught how to dispose of urine.

 When the patient returns home, you should help ensure a smooth recovery by following these guidelines:

 - You should avoid strenuous physical activity for 4 to 6 weeks.